Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 ------------------------------
  #) Geolocate the gps coordinates of the "Starting Location" and the "Meeting Location" on a virtual map.
  #) Calculate a list of possible shortest routes from a "Starting Location" and the "Meeting Location" with the 'Vehicles' available.
- #) Calculate the Extimation time of arrival at the destination for each route.
+ #) Calculate the extimation time of arrival at the destination for each route.
  #) Let the User choose a route from the list of "Best Route" provided by the algorithm
  #) Let the User modify the "Best Route" adding 'Costraint' for 'Intermidiate Locations', preferred 'Vehicle', max distance with a specified 'Vehicle' or max time on a specified 'Vehicle'.
  #) Consider on the possible 'Vehicle' avaible all the public transports of the city, railway stations, aeroports, train stations, car and bike sharing systems, bike, car and by foot.